Solar panel bird proofing: an expert guide

 • Placing plastic or stainless steel bird spikes around the solar panels to create an uncomfortable landing surface for birds.
 This is usually a lot tougher and more durable than mesh

 • Adding solar ‘skirts’ to the edges of solar panels.
-These operate in the same way as wire mesh, except they are often the same colour as the panels and tend to look a bit more sophisticated
+These operate in the same way as wire mesh, except they're often the same colour as the panels

-• Objects like reflective tapes, scare balloons, or fake predators (like owls or hawks) can be used as visual deterrents to discourage both land- and air-based pests from getting too close
+• Objects such as reflective tape, scare balloons, or fake predators (like owls or hawks) can be used as visual deterrents to discourage both land- and air-based pests from getting too close

-Compared to the overall cost of installing a solar & battery system, bird proofing is relatively inexpensive and pretty essential.
+Compared to the overall cost of installing a solar & battery system, bird proofing is relatively inexpensive, at roughly £50 per panel.

 Solar system size Number of panels (430W) Rough cost of bird proofing